bklastai/BitStep/README.md

 List of known bugs:
 Icons for buttons stretch on different screens
 When paused, animation will occasionally freeze with a beat highlighted.
+Touching the top-left square while in playback causes freeze, app will sometimes not play while it is selected.